paxswill/evesrp/doc/auth.rst

 existing authentication system.

 As an exercise in how to write your own authentication plugin, let's write one that doesn't rely on an external service.
-We'll need to subclass three classes for this; :py:class:`AuthMethod`, :py:class:`AuthForm` and :py:class:`~.User`
+We'll need to subclass two classes for this; :py:class:`AuthMethod` and :py:class:`~.User`

 Let's start with subclassing :py:class:`~.User`.
 This class is mapped to an SQL table using SQLAlchemy's declarative extension (more specifically, the